staabm/staabm.github.io/_posts/2024-01-15-phpstan-require-extends-implements.md

 ### psalm compatibility

-As with most phpDoc annotations, PHPStan will happily accept a psalm-prefxied `@psalm-require-implements`.
+As with most phpDoc annotations, PHPStan will happily accept a psalm-prefixed `@psalm-require-implements`.

 **NOTE:**
 Looking up properties/calling methods on the interface type is currently only possible in PHPStan.
 I have opened a dedicated [psalm feature request #10538 for discussion](https://github.com/vimeo/psalm/issues/10538).